KevinMarquette/kevinmarquette.github.io/_posts/2018-02-17-Powershell-PSGraph-2.1.17-the-record-release.md

 ![An entity showing the object values](/img/entityvalue.png)

+The entity will automatically name each row with the property name.
+This will allow you to draw edges directly to them.
+I have a more complex example at the end of this article that shows this in action.

 ## -Name

 If you have a small collection of objects that you want to place on a graph, make sure you give each one a custom name.